 Notes

-- Deseed the dried red chilies to reduce the spiciness.
+- De-seed dried red chilies to reduce the spice level.

-- Marinating the chicken keeps the chicken tender and juicy.
-Also, enhances the flavor.
+- Marinating keeps the chicken tender and flavorful.

-- Add a very small piece of nutmeg.
-If you do not have it skip it.
-Do not add more as it can make the masala bitter.
+- Use only a small piece of nutmeg or skip adding it.
+Too much can make the masala bitter.

 Nutrition